dziban303/docker-adsb-ultrafeeder/README.md

 | `READSB_GAIN`       | Set gain (in dB).
 Use `autogain` to have the container determine an appropriate gain, more on this below.                                   | `--gain=<db>`                  | Max gain |
 | `READSB_RTLSDR_PPM` | Set oscillator frequency correction in PPM.
 See [Estimating PPM](https://github.com/sdr-enthusiasts/docker-readsb-protobuf/#estimating-ppm) | `--ppm=<correction>`           | Unset    |

-##### AutoGain for RTLSDR Devices
+##### SuperEGO™ AutoGain for RTLSDR Devices

 If you have set `READSB_GAIN=autogain`, then the system will take signal strength measurements to determine the optimal gain.
-The AutoGain functionality is based on a (slightly) modified version of [Wiedehopf's AutoGain](https://github.com/wiedehopf/autogain).
-AutoGain will only work with `rtlsdr` style receivers.
+The Super External Gain Optimization (SuperEGO™) AutoGain functionality is based on a modified version of [Wiedehopf's AutoGain](https://github.com/wiedehopf/autogain).
+SuperEGO™ AutoGain will only work with `rtlsdr` style receivers.

 There are 2 distinct periods in which the container will attempt to figure out the gain: